History of Gordon's

 In 1881, the ‘Hospital’ was reconstituted as a day school under the name of ‘Robert Gordon’s College’.
 It continued to attract support from benefactors.
 In 1909 its charitable constitution changed to allow the development of adult education, a move which developed in the course of time into the Robert Gordon University.

-The next major change in the nature of the school was in 1989 when girls were admitted.
-Gordon’s is now a coeducational day school in the Scottish tradition, which remains true to the charitable and educational principles on which it was founded by Robert Gordon over 250 years ago.
+In 1989, the next major change of the school was when girls were admitted and Robert Gordon’s College became a coeducational day school and today remains true to the charitable and educational principles on which it was founded by Robert Gordon over 250 years ago.
 Learn more in our interactive timeline.